Gersten-type conjecture for henselian local rings of normal crossing varieties: Gersten-type conjecture

-\begin{lem}\upshape The strict henselian $A$ of a local ring of a normal crossing variety over the spectrum of a field of positive characteristic is a direct limit of the strict henselian $A_{i}$ ($i\in I$) of a local ring of a normal crossing variety over the spectrum of the prime field which satisfies the following:
+\end{proof} \begin{lem}\upshape Let $A$ be the strict henselian of a local ring of a normal crossing variety over the spectrum of a field of positive characteristic.
+Then $A$ is a direct limit of a family of the strict henselian rings $A_{i}$ ($i\in I$) of a local ring of a normal crossing variety over the spectrum of the prime field which satisfies the following:

 Let $A/(a_{s})$ $(s\in S)$ be the irreducible components of $A$.
 Then